sindre430/tdt4237-public/README.md

 ```

-if not done already, click "Do/Execute" in the far right corner to execute the SQL script and setup the inventory database.
-Finally but not least, restart Apache and MySQL.
+If you haven't already, click "Do/Execute" in the far right corner to execute the SQL script and setup the inventory database.
+Restart Apache and MySQL.

 12. Go to http://localhost:80 in your web browser and enjoy.